 ABOUT THE PLAY

-Told through a deceptively cheeky sci-fi lens, Pilgrims tackles the extremely difficult subject matter of emotional and sexual trauma.
-Two strangers (and a humanoid robot), forced to quarantine in a small space ship cabin for 100 days, must learn to cope with the brutal trauma they each experienced on earth before they attempt a new life on an unknown planet.
+Told through a deceptive sci-fi lens, Pilgrims tackles the difficult subject matter of emotional and sexual trauma.
+Two strangers (and a humanoid robot), forced to quarantine in a space ship cabin for 100 days, must learn to cope with the brutal trauma they each experienced on earth before attempting a new life on an unknown planet.

-This production leaned into the highly psychological nature of the script, creating an extremely intimate and disturbing storytelling experiment for a small 99 seat audience.
+This production leaned into the psychological nature of the script, creating an intimate and disturbing storytelling experiment for a small 99 seat audience.

 PILGRIMS by Claire Kiechel

 Set: Antonio Troy Ferron Lights: Ying Huo Costumes: Alexa James-Cardenas

 John Wells Video Studio Theatre @ Carnegie Mellon University